SELab-2/OSOC-3/files/Interaction Diagram.md

 # Interaction Diagram

-## App.py
+## Main application

-App.py contains the FastApi routers.
+The main application contains the FastApi routers.
 It loads and adds the various routers.

 ## Routers